falke-ai-circuit/LOGReport/validation_reports/documentation_validation_report_20250906.md

 ### 2. Internal Links
 - **Status**: PASSED
-- **Evidence**: All internal links within `README.md` and the `.docs/*.md` files (pointing to code files, configuration files, and other documentation files) were extracted and verified to exist in the project structure.
+- **Evidence**: All internal links within `README.md` and the `docs/architecture/*.md`, `docs/user/*.md`, and `docs/technical/*.md` files (pointing to code files, configuration files, and other documentation files) were extracted and verified to exist in the project structure.
 No broken internal links were found.

 ### 3. External Links
 - **Status**: PASSED